 In Asheville, Zebulon Vance sniffed the air and frowned.

 Not surprisingly, given the huge number of barnyard animals oinking, bleating and clucking down it, the Buncombe Turnpike didn’t always smell of roses.
 Each year between October and December, with as many as one hundred seventy five thousand hogs parading down the main street of Asheville on their way to market in South Carolina, the sweet smell of prosperity had a pungent side too.

 In Asheville, a young lawyer named Zebulon Baird Vance – who would later serve as North Carolina’s Civil War governor – looked down his nose and sniffed:

 The rain continues to fall, and our streets are almost impassible with the mud, and thousands upon thousands of hogs moving through the town adds to the general filthyness of everything around.

-But to most people, the hogs simply smelled like a financial opportunity to be wallowed in as the Buncombe Turnpike energized the economy and transformed the region.
+But to most people, the hogs simply smelled like a financial opportunity they were happy to wallow in.
+Any fragrance was simply the aromatic by-product of the Buncombe Turnpike energizing the economy and transforming the region.